waggle-sensor/summer2024/ryan/BUG_TESTING_INFO-Aug8_9/README.md

 Accepts -steam (untested) or -url (tested).
 If you go the route of the url, make sure that it is an image.
 Some images may not work.
 I know that this one works because I tested it: https://upload.wikimedia.org/wikipedia/commons/thumb/9/93/Marmota_monax_UL_04.jpg/800px-Marmota_monax_UL_04.jpg?20130707224617

+- BLADE: Make a dockerfile for Blade that runs florence
+    - Blade V033 has a T4 and CUDA 11.6
+    - Blade works with image: nvcr.io/nvidia/pytorch:24.01-py3
+        - This image is huge.
+At another time, we should build an optomized image with components of this one.

 ### Strange CUDA problem
 There was a strange problem with pytorch and CUDA.
 If you ran